knaw-huc/textrepo/concordion/src/test/resources/nl/knaw/huc/textrepo/task/TestImportDocument.md

 [ ](- "ext:embed=#result.body")

-This helps prevent you from accidentally create new documents when you know the document should already exist.
+This helps prevent you from accidentally creating new documents when you know the document should already exist.

 ### 2. Using `allowNewDocument=true`